Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 As liver damage progresses through the three stages below, these symptoms of liver disease will likely worsen.
 New symptoms like yellowing of the skin may also start to occur.

-There are three stages of alcohol-related liver disease.
-The stages of liver disease increase in severity over time:
+There are three stages of alcohol-related liver disease, which increase in severity over time:

 Alcoholic cirrhosis is the final stage of alcohol-related liver damage.
 Alcoholic cirrhosis happens when scar tissue takes over normal liver tissue.
 This is the most intense stage of alcoholic liver disease.5